MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 > [!NOTE]
-> - If you are going to access the Azure ATP Console from other computers, ensure that those computers trust the certificate being used by Azure ATP cloud service otherwise you get a warning page that there is a problem with the website's security certificate before getting to the log in page.
+> - If you are going to access the Azure ATP workspace portal from other computers, ensure that those computers trust the certificate being used by Azure ATP cloud service otherwise you get a warning page that there is a problem with the website's security certificate before getting to the log in page.
 > - Starting with Azure ATP  the Azure ATP Standalone Sensors and Sensors are managing their own certificates and need no administrator interaction to manage them.

 ## Azure ATP Standalone Sensor requirements